-RESULTS: During the 2019 growing season, all biochar treatments compared to the control.
+RESULTS: During the 2019 growing season, all biochar treatments resulted in lower nitrate (NO3-) levels compared to the no biochar control.
+Data was more variable for NO3- leaching in the 2020 and 2021 growing seasons but were on average lower across all biochar treatments compared to the control.
 Averaged across depth, soil moisture levels in 2020 showed no difference between the 15 tons/acre treatment and the control.
 No data was collected in 2021 due to sensor issues.

-between treatments on the number of leader buds symptoms of chlorosis were observed in the biochar amendment trees.
-All biochar treatments increased OM planting row to ensure the biochar is in the root zone and
+Over the 3-year study, no differences were found between treatments on the number of leader buds and tree height for the Douglas fir trees.
+However, no symptoms of chlorosis were observed in the biochar amendment trees.
+All biochar treatments increased OM levels compared to the control (>2%).
+Findings support the need to incorporate or trench the biochar into the planting row to ensure the biochar is in the root zone and minimize losses from wind or water erosion.